The name Plats is part of the ancient legacy of the Anglo-Saxon

 Early Notables of the Plats family (pre 1700)

-Another 41 words (3 lines of text) are included under the topic Early Plats Notables in all our PDF Extended History products and printed products wherever possible.
+to settle in Norwalk, Connecticut and rose to become a Member of the General Court of the...
+Another 102 words (7 lines of text) are included under the topic Early Plats Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Plats family to Ireland